 - At the 2018 Specialty Equipment Market Association (SEMA) conference in Las Vegas, Enterprise Holdings participated in a panel discussion – "The Future Impact of Telematics, Technology, Transportation and the Collision Industry" – and stressed that collaboration, transparency and technology-neutral standards across the automotive industry are essential ingredients for maximizing the potential benefits of connected vehicles.
 To that end, open, secure access to data not only is the best way to protect the rights of vehicle owners and consumers, but also to ensure third-party suppliers have every opportunity to collaborate and compete.

-Learn more about mobility and technology here.
+Learn more about mobility and innovation here.

 Learn more about our strategic mobility partners here.